-However, guarantees, coverage details, building your APH, and risk considerations are significantly different compared to conventional crop insurance.
-For example, insurance guarantees will be based upon T-yields, which are typically conservative, until you have an opportunity to build your APH.
+But take note.
+Guarantees, coverage details, building your actual production history (APH), and risk considerations are significantly different compared to conventional crop insurance.
+For example, insurance guarantees will be based upon U. S. Treasury yields (T-yields), which are typically conservative, until you have an opportunity to build your APH.
 Additionally, some organic crops may not be insured in your area today.

 Because of these differences, you need to understand the growing season risks of each crop and evaluate the options available for managing your risks by working with a partner, such as AgriSecure, and an agent who can advise you on the best plan for your operation.

-Due to the complexity of insurance for organic and transition acres, the No.1 step you can take in setting yourself up for success is to find an agent who specializes in crop insurance, especially one that has experience insuring organic crops.
+Insurance for organic and transition acres is complex.
+Therefore, the No.1 step you can take to set yourself up for success is to find an agent who specializes in crop insurance, especially one with experience insuring organic crops.

 This is crucial because no two situations in organic are alike and there are several nuances that will make a significant impact in structuring your policy correctly.
 By working with an inexperienced agent, it is unlikely they will fully understand the rules and nuances with organic crop insurance, which could result in significant penalties or reductions in your coverage.

-Unfortunately, there’s currently no professional designation for crop insurance agents, which makes it challenging to determine how knowledgeable your agent is.
-But there are a few things you can look for and ask to be sure that your agent can properly serve you.
+Unfortunately, there’s currently no professional designation for crop insurance agents.
+As a result, it can be challenging to determine an agent’s level of knowledge and training.
+But there are a few things you can look for and questions you can ask to help ensure you choose the right agent for you.

 First, look for an agency that has a website with a page dedicated to crop insurance.
 Even more preferable is to look for an agency that has at least one person dedicated primarily or solely to crop insurance.
-This not only ensures they’re knowledgeable, but also will have the bandwidth to take you through the process of a claim during rough times, as seen in many parts of the country this year.
+This not only ensures they’re knowledgeable, but that they’ll have the bandwidth to take you through the process of a claim during rough times.
 If an agency has someone dedicated to more than just crop insurance, such as health and property-casualty, that’s a surefire sign they don’t specialize in crop insurance.

-Once you find someone who specializes in crop insurance, you’ll want to find out if they’ve ever insured an organic farm.
-If they haven’t, it doesn’t mean they can’t learn it, but in having a conversation with them you’ll be able to quickly determine whether they can understand it.
+Once you find someone who specializes in crop insurance, find out if they’ve ever insured an organic farm.
+If they haven’t, it doesn’t mean they can’t learn it.
+But having the conversation will help you determine if they can be a good partner for you.

-Once you find an agent, you’ll want to get the conversation started with them as soon as possible.
+Once you find an agent, get the conversation started with them as soon as possible.

-At the very minimum, you need a month before the sales deadline, which is March 15 for most areas of the Midwest.
+At the very minimum, start a month before the sales deadline, which is March 15 for most areas of the Midwest.
 However, given the amount of work involved — making sure your organic certification plan matches up to the right entity, that your FSA paperwork is in line, the final sale of the grain matches up with the policy name — you’ll want to give yourself more than 30 days if you can.

 Ideally, you should start the process a year in advance.
 This is because, much like a tax accountant who can advise you on what to do based on the current tax laws, your agent can give you recommendations on what would be best for your risk management.
 If this causes you to change your plans, a year would give you enough time to make them.
 It also gives your agent time to get more familiar with organic crop insurance, if they aren’t already.